 Admissions + Eligibility

-Twenty-one hours of approved of coursework is required to complete the Music Business Certificate.
+Twenty-one hours of approved coursework is required to complete the Music Business Certificate.
 Required courses vary depending on your major.

 Students participate in internships as part of their required coursework for the program.
 This gives them the potential to be recruited to full-time positions in various sectors of the music industry.
 Students have joined or gained experience from notable organizations like: